About the KSO

-Giovanni Alonzi plays the clarinet, flute and oboe.
+Giovanni Alonzi plays the oboe as well as the clarine and the flute.
 When he was 25 years old he began studying clarinet with a pupil of Benny Goodman.
 At age of 35 he started studying oboe with Cynthia Steljes (Quartetto Gelato).
 Giovanni has played in various orchestras and bands, including Brampton Symphony Orchestra, Italian Philharmonic, Huronia Symphony Orchestra, and the Caledon Concert Band.
 Giovanni left his native Italy some 45 years ago to pursue a degree in mechanical engineering in Canada.
 Later he founded his own company for mechanical tools and built it to a highly successful business.

 Carmen Gassi has earned a Master of Music in Clarinet performance degree, a Bachelor of Music in Theory and Composition, and a Bachelor of Education from the University of Western Ontario.
 He has studied with Jerome Summers, Robert Riseling, and Imre Roszanyi.
 Mr. Gassi has performed with the Brampton Symphony Orchestra, Mississauga Symphony Orchestra, Oakville Symphony Orchestra, Brampton Lyric Opera, Opera Kitchener, Meadowvale Theatre, and others.
 An accomplished composer, Mr. Gassi wrote Diversions for Woodwind Quintet and The Last Tournament for a Brass Quintet (both published by Eighth Note).
 He has also been conductor of the Halton Senior Winds Honour Band, assistant conductor of Brampton Symphony Orchestra and Brampton Youth Orchestra, and Head of Arts & Moderns at the Halton District School Board.